spiritinlife/spiritinlife.github.io/_posts/2014-08-02-Implementing-hanging-rack-clothes-js-canvas.markdown

 I thought i could have a very big div that would have tshirts inside it (as divs also) with margin:50px and overflow:hidden.<br>
 Then i could use css animations to move them.<br>
 I did come to an almost satiisfying result but it was not perfect and the worst part was that i could not dynamicaly add tshirts.<br>
-In order to add a tshirt i would have to change the html and add a div with the proper img src etc and even worse everythign was sitting in the dom<br>
+In order to add a tshirt i would have to change the html and add a div with the proper img src  and even worse everythign was sitting in the dom<br>
 with no purpose,meaning if i have 100 tshirts then i have 100 divs in my dom even though they are not shown in the screen.<br>

 So i ruled out this way and started thinking with html5 canvas and javascript.<br>
-If you think about it what i tried to implement was a side scroller game so it was not just html5 canvas rendering i had to implement game mechanincs,camera viewport,world coordinates.<br>
+If you think about it what i tried to implement was a side scroller game but it was not just html5 canvas rendering i had to implement game mechanincs,camera viewport,world coordinates.<br>
 Challenge accepted sister!<br>
 For the impatient here is   <a href="http://spiritinlife.github.io/hidden_articles/HangingRack/">the end result</a> ( left/right arrow keys for moving )<br>
 + code is on github <a href="https://github.com/spiritinlife/spiritinlife.github.io/tree/master/hidden_articles/HangingRack">Here</a><br>